 Celia: He would do worse than that.
 But Celia nods, and waits.

 GM: Her mother is silent for a long time.
-Celia wonders for a moment if her mom has heard her, but that’s only for a moment: it’s plain in the older woman’s eyes that the question got through.
+Celia wonders for a moment if her mom has heard her.
+But only for a moment.
+The look on the older woman’s face makes plain that the question got through.

-She looks at Celia, her eyes welling with simultaneous fear, love, pain, pride, then finally comes out and says,
+She looks at Celia, her eyes welling with simultaneous fear, love, pain, pride.
+Then she finally says,

 “Celia… your dad… isn’t really your dad…”